adrianababakanian/gatsby-personal-site-netlify/src/pages/design/dinestination/index.md

   ![](./assets/navigation-options.png)

 ## Takeaways
 This highly informed iterative design process supported by contextual inquiry, task analysis, user experience research, and studio reviews really taught me a lot about what it takes to design a highly effective interface optimized for tasks required by the target user.
+Being able to touch on all aspects of the development cycle was very empowering to me as both an engineer and a designer.
+The analyses I performed and designs I implemented augmented my insight into creating empowering, user-driven interfaces through both visual and interaction design.
+I'm excited by the results that occur when technical logic is informed by visual reasoning and cognitive research.